DynamoMTL/mercury-engine/README.md

 = editable(:details, :div, type: :full)   # allow any markup inside div
 ```

-Most of the time you dont need to explicitly pass the `:type` because the helper can determine for the type. e.g. it always uses `:simple` for h1,h2,h3..etc tags
+Most of the time you dont need to explicitly pass the `:type` because the helper can determine it for common tags

 Installation
 ------------